I. Memories of a Girl Still Alive

 Before our last words to each other my dad kept crying, “I’m never going to see you again”.
 He must have said it at least 10 times.
 I didn’t know how true he was at the time.
 But I never saw him again.
 I never spoke to him again.
 I never even made it back to my dad’s hometown.

-It was fate I guess.
+It was fate he said.